At our Meridian family dentistry, you deserve quality care and attention to your needs.

 Some patients also get anxiety about the dentist due to the fact that they feel like things are out of their control.
 To ease your anxiety, our professionals will take the time to have an in-depth discussion about your procedure before beginning.

-If you struggle with dental anxiety, various forms of sedation dentistry in Meridian are available to help you to get the dental care you need.
+If you struggle with dental anxiety, various forms of sedation dentistry are available to help you to get the dental care you need.

 Every patient is different, which is why some forms of sedation are right for some patients and wrong for others.
 In order to determine which type of sedation is right for your, our dentists will talk with you about your personal level of discomfort and your medical history.

 Below are the different types of sedation dentistry available at Millennium Family Dental.

 Laughing Gas Sedation